-One of the reasons why the low-carb meal plan has become popular is due to its supposed link with weight loss.
+One of the reasons why the low-carb meal plan has become popular is its supposed link with weight loss.
 Weight watchers believe that by restricting the number of carbohydrates you consume, you can promote weight loss.

 You might have heard of some people who have lost weight through this method.
 Despite this, you do not have an automatic pass to start this diet plan.
 At the end of the day, your body needs various calories from carbohydrates.
 Due to this factor, you will need to count your calories and determine how many of them will come from your carbs.